 A Step-by-Step Guide for the POSH Committee to Handle Sexual Harassment Complaints:

 Creating a step-by-step guide for a POSH (Prevention of Sexual Harassment) committee to handle sexual harassment complaints is crucial in promoting a safe and respectful workplace environment.
-Here’s a comprehensive guide to help you navigate this process:
+Hence, here’s a comprehensive guide to help you navigate this process:

 Step 1: Establishing the Committee

 1.1.
-Constitute the POSH Committee: Form a POSH committee as per the legal requirements, typically comprising employees from various levels and backgrounds.
+Constitute the POSH Committee: Firstly, form a POSH committee as per the legal requirements, typically comprising employees from various levels and backgrounds.

 1.2.
-Designate a Presiding Officer: Appoint a Chairperson who will lead the committee and oversee the handling of complaints.
+Designate a Presiding Officer: Then, appoint a Chairperson who will lead the committee and oversee the handling of complaints.

 1.3.
-Select Committee Members: Choose other committee members who are empathetic, unbiased, and knowledgeable about company policies.
+Select Committee Members: Further, choose other committee members who are empathetic, unbiased, and knowledgeable about company policies.

 Step 2: Training and Awareness